 The “Lego Guy” has been a fixture of the Lego Universe for decades and has even starred in his own movies.
 So it only makes sense that there should also be Technic Figurines to drive, fly, and race in the models that we create.
 They are not made anymore but 27 versions were created between 1986 and 2001.

-These ten products are just the tip of the Lego Technic Sets that are out there.
+These ten best Lego Technic Sets are just the tip of the Lego that are out there.
 Each stands out in their chosen category because they are fun to build, cool to look at, and have detailed mechanics and operations that exceed the rest.
 Whether you are new to the world of building Lego Technics or have been a fan for quite some time, they will all bring fun and exciting challenges to your home mechanic’s shop.

 Unlike regular Lego sets, they come with a lift arm, or studless, construction which makes it easier to go vertical and get creative.
 Even if your set does not come with a remote control function, more of them are being retrofitted by builders with the official Lego modifications.